techreturners/lm-code-ts-blog-browser/README.md

 👉 🔴 Use the command `node -v` and ensure you are running **_Node 18 or higher_** or this application will not work!

+🚨 NB: Unfortunately, in June 2023 Node 20 is incompatible with `ts-node`, so until this is fixed you are better off sticking to the most recent release of Node 18 🚨

 👉 If you're on `Node 18.12.0` or less then you will get some irritating warnings about "experimental features" in the terminal.
 You can remove these by upgrading to `Node 18.13.0` or above.

 ## Introduction